Affiliate links on Android Authority may earn us a commission. Learn more.

 Xiaomi even redesigned the fitness tracker’s UI to correspond with the size increase, adding new visuals and organization.
 The icons are crisp and, most importantly, self-explanatory.
 Navigating the UI is very straightforward: a swipe down on the watch face brings you to your notifications, dragging up from the bottom brings up all your apps, and a scroll left or right takes you to your widgets, which you can customize in the companion app.
 The touchscreen is also speedy and responsive; I didn’t experience any lag while testing the Mi Band 7.

 On the other hand, the editing menu on the Mi Band 7’s watch face is extremely sensitive.
-In theory, users can change or customize the display with a long press on the watch face.
-However, without exaggeration, I unintentionally accessed this menu multiple times daily.
+In theory, users can change or customize the display with a long press on the watch’s face.
+However, I unintentionally accessed this menu multiple times daily.
 I would much prefer having to make these changes through the companion app if the alternative is such a finicky experience.

 Unfortunately for anyone with an aversion to the Mi Band 6’s pin-in-hole buckle, the clasp design also remains untouched.
 If that’s your preference, great!
-New to the band are a variety of fun colors.
+The band is available in a variety of fun colors.
 As mentioned above, these include everything from basic black to neons and neutrals.
-Overall, the Mi Band 7’s impact is sleek.
+The Mi Band 7’s impact is sleek.
 It’s a well-sized fitness tracker for most wrists and doesn’t try to make a statement or overpower your look.
 In short, it’s the same old Xiaomi Mi Band, and that works fine.

 While on the subject of power, the Mi Band 7 packs a 180mAh capacity battery (a boost from the Mi Band 6’s 125mAh cell) but that doesn’t quite translate to more days of usage on balance.
 Xiaomi claims up to 14 days of battery life with typical usage and nine days with heavy usage.
 With advanced tracking turned on for this review, I was able to clear closer to one week before running empty.
 I have no doubt you could stretch it by disabling some of the band’s more power-hungry features, but that would also mean disabling a number of its most useful tools.